JU-Computer-Club/footprint-monitor/README.md

 ## 🎯 Goals:
-- Participate on **‘National Cyber Drill’** with your best effort
-- Gather skills on specific cybersec topics over time
+- Gather & Showcase your skills
-- Learn proper use of *Team Management platforms* during preparation period to manage resources and guidelines
+- Teamwork on project initiatives
+- Mentorship Engagements
+- Technical Profile Builup
+- Program Opportunities
 - Adopt **Learn-and-teach** method
-- Eventually find out your own comfort domain path in cyber security
-- Get started with CTFs (for newcomers)

 ## 🎯 Requirements
 :small_blue_diamond: Sharing mentality: You need to share your findings and afterwords maybe discuss or teach how those things work
 :small_blue_diamond: Maintain progress: Commit at least 8-10 hours every week to learn and implement a new topic/tool/strategy
 :small_blue_diamond: Configuration: Configure your environment/machine according to the requirements needed (i.e. VM installation, Network tweaking)
-:small_blue_diamond: Documentation: Write down everything you do in a simple but organized way
+:small_blue_diamond: Documentation: Write down everything you do in a simple but organized way (bonus for using markdown)

 ## 🎯 Platforms